 Gain foundational knowledge and skills of the urban planning field – including careers, education pathways and sectors – through engaging and interactive workshops

-Meet BIPOC mentors and guests who are in various stages of their professional planning career
+Meet Black mentors and guests who are in various stages of their professional planning career

-Work on a real-world project with a local planning firm to address today’s pressing urban challenges
+Work on a real-world project with Hogan’s Alley Society to address today’s pressing urban challenges

 Be a part of a community dedicated to fostering connections, learning and mutual support